PaperMC/docs/docs/velocity/admin/how-to/migration.md

 # Migration Guide

 New to Velocity, or upgrading to a new version of Velocity?
-This page will briefly explore what you need to be aware of for a successful migration
+This page will briefly explore what you need to be aware of for a successful migration.

 ## Migrating from Velocity 1.0.x to Velocity 1.1.0